Outdoorsy Review: List or Find an RV for Rent

 Coverage generally includes vandalism, stolen RV, storm damage, animal impacts, collisions, and more.
 Many damages, however, are not covered – especially when caused by the renter.
 If a renter causes uncovered damages, the owner can take the value from the security deposit.
 If the damages are worth more than the security deposit, the renter must pay the difference to Outdoorsy.

-Outdoorsy also offers optional trip insurance and roadside assistance.
+If it is not included in your protection package, Outdoorsy also offers optional roadside assistance.
 The cost of roadside assistance is $15 a day.

 Advantages of Renting an RV from Outdoorsy